 Picture it: Great Neck Long Island, 1969.
 A young man with a paper route uses his earnings to go see as many Broadway shows as he can afford and records everything he can remember about his afternoons at the theatre in self made theatrical"reviews".

 RON FASSLER: JUNIOR CRITIC

-Check out some of his reviews chronicling Broadway's greatest shows, through the eyes of a 12-16 year-old that is
+Check out some of these reviews chronicling Broadway's greatest shows through the eyes of a 12-16 year-old.

 The Year Boston Won The Pennant, 1969